EngineeringJanuary 27, 20255 min read

 Complexity.
 Two codebases means two languages to maintain.
 We mitigate this by keeping the boundary clean: Go handles I/O, Python handles AI.
 No overlap.

 Python dependency for AI.
 If you want AI features, you need Python 3.9+.
 For pure CLI usage, you don't.
-This is intentional - many users just want fast tool execution.
+This is intentional, since many users just want fast tool execution.

 The trade-offs are worth it.
 We get Go's performance where it matters (every CLI interaction) and Python's ecosystem where we need it (AI/ML features).